cloudquery/policies/transformations/aws/cost/guide.md

 ```

 ## Data Dictionary
+In this section you can see all the available models (views) and their columns.
+cost will be in the same units as it is in the CUR file which are USD ($).
+line_item_resource_id is usually the resource ARN except in certain cases where it is a volume_id or instance_id of certain services.

 #### `aws_cost__by_under_utilized_resources`
 Identifies resources that are under-utilized based on specific metrics (e.g., CPUUtilization, storage usage), highlighting opportunities for cost optimization.
 Supported services include EC2 Instances, RDS Clusters, and DynamoDB.